StackVista/stackstate-docs/setup/upgrade-stackstate/sts-release-notes.md

 ### v5.0.0

-StackState 5.0 is here!
+The StackState v5.0 release delivers brand new features and enhancements that help your team troubleshoot faster.
+Here are some highlights:

 * **New 4T® Monitors** – adds a new, first-in-the-industry dimension to observability monitoring – the ability to now monitor topology and to set validation rules that span topology and multiple other parameters
 * **Improved Topology Visualizer and Right Panel** – substantially enhances user experience and increases productivity with a more modern, focused, easy-to-learn UI and more in-depth troubleshooting capabilities.
-* **Upgraded StackState CLI** – lets you instantly configure StackState, run queries, create monitors and more, directly from your command line, while sending output directly to other systems for GitOps integration.
+* **[New StackState CLI](/setup/cli/cli-comparison.md)** – lets you instantly configure StackState, run queries, create monitors and more, directly from your command line, while sending output directly to other systems for GitOps integration.
-* **Accuracy Feedback for Anomalies** – gives users the ability to provide feedback about the usefulness of the anomalies reported by StackState, so we can continuously improve the accuracy of our algorithms.
+* **[Accuracy Feedback for Anomalies](/stackpacks/add-ons/aad.md#anomaly-feedback)** – gives users the ability to provide feedback about the usefulness of the anomalies reported by StackState, so we can continuously improve the accuracy of our algorithms.

-Details of the included improvements, bug fixes and StackPack updates can be found below.
+Details of the included features, improvements, bug fixes and updated StackPacks can be found below.

 **Features**